-Staff should share low-level concerns in confidence with the Headteacher, Deputy Head or DSL in the first instance.
+Staff should share low-level concerns in confidence with the designated safeguarding lead, headteacher.
+Any low level concerns are to be shared with the headteacher in a timely way.

-Low-level concerns about the headteacher/principal should be reported to the chair of governors or CEO.
+Low-level concerns about the headteacher should be reported to the chair of governors or CEO.
 See Low Level Concerns Policy for process and procedure.

-- 9.6 Staff are also encouraged to self-refer where they have found themselves in a situation which could be misinterpreted, might appear compromising to others and/or on reflection they believe they have behaved in a way that they consider falls below the expected professional standards. - 9.7 The headteacher/principal will be the decision maker in respect of all low-level concerns; however, this may be undertaken in collaboration with the designated safeguarding lead. - 9.8 Reports about supply staff or contractors will be notified to their employers. - 9.9 All low-level concerns will be recorded in writing to include details of the concern, the context and the action taken.
+- 9.6 Staff are also encouraged to self-refer where they have found themselves in a situation which could be misinterpreted, might appear compromising to others and/or on reflection they believe they have behaved in a way that they consider falls below the expected professional standards. - 9.7 The headteacher will be the decision maker in respect of all low-level concerns; however, this may be undertaken in collaboration with the designated safeguarding lead. - 9.8 Reports about supply staff or contractors will be notified to their employers. - 9.9 All low-level concerns will be recorded in writing to include details of the concern, the context and the action taken.
 For further information about the procedure for recording and responding to low-level concerns see academy policy and code of conduct policy. - 9.10 Concerns about safeguarding practices within the academy All staff are encouraged to raise concerns about poor or unsafe practice and potential failures in the academy safeguarding regime.
 These concerns will be taken seriously by the senior leadership team. - 9.11 For information about how to raise concerns with the senior leadership team or other channels see staff code of conduct policy, which incorporates the whistleblowing routes available to staff.